 - Children 13 and under should get any of the fully clothed modalities, such as shiatsu, Thai (age 6 and up), reflexology, or craniosacral.

-- Children over 14 may choose any modality and parents are required to remain on premises, but may choose to leave the room for the session.
+- Children aged 14 – 18 may choose any modality and parents are required to remain on premises, but may choose to leave the room for the session.
 Kids of this age may feel more comfortable with the added level of privacy.